crystall1nedev/Inspiron-5570-KBR-Hackintosh/README.md

 # Inspiron-5570-KBR-Hackintosh
 Use this if you have the i7-8550U variant of the Inspiron 5570.
-This EFI works with Monterey 12.0 to Monterey 12.2 beta 1. *For macOS Big Sur support, please see the `big_sur` branch.*
+This EFI works with Monterey 12.0 to Monterey 12.5 beta 3. *For macOS Big Sur support, please see the `big_sur` branch.*

 Everything works, credit to phd91105 for the most part with ACPI patches and kexts, just adjusted for this particular model.

-Bootloader: Opencore 0.7.6 (development)
+Bootloader: Opencore 0.8.2 (release)

-Kexts: all updated (as of 11.24.21)
+Kexts: all updated (as of 07.08.22)

 | SPECS |   |
 |---|---|